feliperezende/brewtools/README.md

 npm run web
 ```

-# Technologies
+# About

-This project was developed with the following technologies:
+This project uses:

-- [React](https://reactjs.org/) - a JavaScript library for building user interfaces.
+- [React](https://reactjs.org/) - a JavaScript library for building user interfaces
 - [React Native](https://reactnative.dev/) - a framework for building native apps using React
-- [Expo](https://expo.io/) - a framework and a platform for universal React applications.
+- [Expo](https://expo.io/) - a framework and a platform for universal React applications